Consider the following interaction between a proton and an electron:

 In magnetic interactions between closed current loops, reciprocity of the forces (Newton’s third law) is valid.
 It is interesting to see in detail how this comes about.
 In the GlowScript VPython program shown below, the two current-carrying loops of wire are divided into many short segments.
 The Biot-Savart law is used to calculate the magnetic field that a loop contributes at the location of each segment of the other loop, and the magnetic force exerted on that segment.
 Also calculated is the torque of this force around the center of the scene (at the left edge of the right loop, which is the origin of the coordinate system, where x is to the right, y is up, and z is out of the page).
-The cyan arrows represent the magnetic field at a location around a loop, and red arrows represent the magnetic force on that segment.
+The cyan arrows represent the magnetic field at a location around a loop, due to the other loop, and red arrows represent the magnetic force on that segment, due to the magnetic field of the other loop.
 Ignoring tiny components due to numerical roundoff, the calculation shows that the net forces on the two loops have the same magnitude and opposite directions.
 The result is not obvious from looking at the very different distribution of forces over the two loops.

-Right button drag or Ctrl-drag to rotate “camera” to view scene.
+Right button drag to rotate “camera” to view scene.

-To zoom, drag with middle button or Alt/Option depressed, or use scroll wheel.
+To zoom, drag with middle button or use scroll wheel.